segmentio/ware/Readme.md

 #### .use(fn)

-  Push a middleware `fn` onto the list.
-If the middleware has an arity of one more than the input to `run` it's an error middleware.
+  Push a middleware `fn` onto the list. `fn` can be a synchronous, asynchronous, or generator function.
+  `fn` can also be an array of functions or an instance of `Ware`.

 #### .run(input..., [callback])